NVIDIA/DALI_extra/README.rst

 Before contributing please:

-* make sure that you really need to add additional data and no exiting can be used
+* make sure that you really need to add additional data and no existing can be used
-* when adding it make sure that:
+* make sure that:
-    * No personal information sufficient to identify a person (e.g., face, license plates)
+    * data contains no personal information sufficient to identify a person (e.g., face, license plates)
-    * No prominent logo usage (e.g., a picture of traffic that happens to include a Coke truck is okay, a picture solely of a Coke billboard is not)
+    * there's no prominent trademark usage (e.g., a picture of traffic that happens to include a Coke truck is okay, a picture solely of a Coke billboard is not)
-    * The image is appropriate (e.g., not porn)
+    * the content is appropriate (i.e. does not contain nudity, graphic violence or otherwise offensive or disgusting imagery)
 * print, sign and send NVIDIA_CLA_v1.0.1.docx to Dali-Team@nvidia.com